Frequency-Domain Characterization of Load Demand from Electrified Highways: Introduction

-Transmission system operators are generally interested in identifying possible sources of sustained low-frequency oscillations, also known as \textit{inter-area oscillations}~\cite{gupta2025incorporating}.
-These oscillations generally occur at frequencies below 2~Hz and can lead to widespread blackouts if not properly damped; see the recent 2025 Iberian Peninsula blackout~\cite{batlle2025hopefully}.
+Transmission system operators are interested in identifying possible sources of sustained low-frequency oscillations, also known as \textit{inter-area oscillations}~\cite{gupta2025incorporating}.
+These oscillations generally occur at frequencies below 2~Hz and can lead to widespread blackouts if not properly damped; see the recent 2025 blackout in the Iberian Peninsula~\cite {batlle2025hopefully}.
 Such oscillations can be triggered due to malfunctions in switching of power electronic devices~\cite{Cheng2023subsynchronous}, \cite{Alizadeh2025Ontario}; sudden loss of load and generators~\cite{lian2017universal}; as well as pulsating electrical loads~\cite{mishra2025understanding}.
 Identifying the sources of these oscillations based on real-time measurements is time-intensive.
 Therefore, it becomes pertinent for power system operators to pre-identify potential sources of such oscillations.
 This work aims to develop models that determine the frequency spectrum of the total power consumed by a DWPT system under various traffic conditions.
 Such models are helpful for grid operators and ER designers to understand the impact of DWPT systems on power system dynamics and develop appropriate solutions.

-Studies have attempted to predict the real-time power consumption by an ER under diverse traffic flow conditions~\cite{Travis23},~\cite{bafandkar2025charging}.
-However, they have not considered the effect of Tx coil segmentation.
+{Studies investigating the effects of DWPT systems on the power grid utilize hourly traffic flow data to estimate minute-scale power demand profiles and study voltage violations across a distribution feeder~\cite{Travis23}.
+At this timescale, the effect of Tx coil segmentation can be safely ignored.
 Reference~\cite{Diala19} incorporated the effect of coil segmentation in determining DWPT load demand under different EV penetration levels.
-Nonetheless, the DWPT spectrum was computed numerically and averaged over diverse traffic conditions, as the time gap between successive EVs was drawn from a distribution inferred based on year-long traffic flow data.
-Recent work~\cite{newbolt2024load} proposes a discrete-time convolution-based method to ascertain the power consumed by DWPT systems, but the analysis does not consider the stochastic nature of traffic.
+Nonetheless, the DWPT spectrum was computed by averaging across diverse traffic conditions, with EV spacings drawn from a distribution inferred from year-long traffic flow data.
+Recent work~\cite{newbolt2024load} proposes a discrete-time convolution-based method to simulate DWPT loads at a finer timescale, but does not characterize their frequency-domain characteristics.}